DARF: Depth-Aware Generalizable Neural Radiance Field: Methodology

-When the sampling interval is determined, we propose a dynamic sampling strategy (i.e., a new importance sampling scheme), which is shown in Fig.~\ref{sampling illu} (a).
-Comparing with stratified sampling in \cite{mildenhall2020nerf, wang2021ibrnet, chen2021mvsnerf}, dynamic sampling realizes accurate geometry-aware sampling by iteratively modifying the target sampling position according to the current position, i.e., in the sense of Markov Chain Monte Carlo (MCMC) \cite{MonteCarlo}.
+\textbf{Dynamic Sampling Strategy.} When the sampling interval is determined, we propose a dynamic sampling strategy (\textit{i.e.}, a new importance sampling scheme), which is shown in Fig.~\ref{sampling illu} (a).
+Compared with stratified sampling in \cite{mildenhall2020nerf,wang2021ibrnet,chen2021mvsnerf}, dynamic sampling realizes accurate depth-aware sampling by iteratively modifying the target sampling position according to the current position, \textit{i.e.}, in the sense of Markov Chain Monte Carlo (MCMC) \cite{MonteCarlo}.
 Leveraging the idea of MCMC, dynamic sampling progressively approaches the scene surface with just a few samples.
-To initialize, we randomly sample three points $s_{0}$, $s_{1}$ and $s_{2}$ in the interval, predict their density and derive their accumulated transmittances, as shown in Fig.~\ref{sampling illu} (a)(1).
-Supposing that the distribution of the monotonically decreasing $T$ on the ray $\mathbf{r}(t)= \mathbf{o} + t\mathbf{d}$ is linear in a small sampling interval $I$, we derive the distribution $\mathcal{U}_{1}$ of $T$ based on the $T(s_{1})$ and $T(s_{2})$.
+To initialize, we randomly sample three points $s_{0}$, $s_{1}$ and $s_{2}$ in the interval, predict their density, and derive their accumulated transmittances, as shown in Fig.~\ref{sampling illu} (a)(1).
+Supposing that the distribution of the monotonically decreasing $T$ on the ray $\mathbf{r}(t)= \mathbf{o} + t\mathbf{d}$ is linear in a small sampling interval $D$, we derive the distribution $\mathcal{U}_{1}$ of $T$ based on the $T(s_{1})$ and $T(s_{2})$.
 Then we sample the next point $s_{3}$ at the position where the expectation of $T$ is 0.5.
 The iso-surface with $T$ equal to 0.5 is the implicit surface of NeRF and is usually used to obtain point clouds or meshes from NeRF.
 In this way, the sample is most likely to be the intersection of the surface and the ray.
 Then we predict the density of $s_3$, calculate $T(s_{3})$, and use it to update the distribution of the $T$ to $\mathcal{U}_{2}$ in the sampling interval.
 According to this rule, the position of the sampling point $x_{n}$ is decided by $t_{n}$ which satisfies:

 We repeat this \emph{Predict-then-Refine} operation cyclically until reaching the number of samples we set.
-To reduce the interference caused by background and depth estimation error, we also take coarse uniform sampling in the interval before dynamic sampling.
-Note that GADS introduces no extra overhead since the total number of summations in progressive sampling is approximately equal to the number of summations in traditional NeRF with the same sample points.
+To reduce the interference caused by background and depth estimation error, we also apply coarse uniform sampling before dynamic sampling.
+Note that DADS introduces no extra overhead since the total number of summations in progressive sampling is approximately equal to the number of summations in traditional NeRF with the same sample points.